ro-msg-nodejs-training/resources/README.md

 ### 0. JavaScript, Git, NPM

 Goal: Getting familiar with the ecosystem around NodeJS.
-You can skip this chapter if you have already worked with JavaScript, Git and npm before.
+You can skip this and the next chapter if you have already worked with JavaScript, Git and npm before.

 Required Reading: